Get two new free healthy recipes each week. Sign Up

 Instructions

-For the pecan pie: Whisk together all ingredients except optional garnish, and let sit at least 30 minutes in the fridge, during which time it will thicken thanks to the flaxmeal.
-(If the flax is good, the mixture will be noticeably thicker when you take it out.)
-Preheat oven to 350 F. Pour filling into a crust.
-Arrange the optional extra pecans over top if desired.
-Bake on the center rack 35 minutes, then do not open the oven door but let sit in the now-turned-off oven an additional 10 minutes.
+• To make vegan pecan pie, first whisk all ingredients except the whole pecan halves, and refrigerate at least 30 minutes.
+During this time, the filling will gel thanks to the flaxmeal.
+As long as your flax is good, the mixture will be noticeably thicker when time is up.
+Preheat the oven to 350 F. Pour filling into your crust.
+Arrange the halved pecans over top as desired.
+Bake on the center rack for 35 minutes, then do not open the oven door but let sit in the now-turned-off oven for an additional 10 minutes to slowly cool down.

 View Nutrition Facts